dustin-nguyen-qil/fECG_cGAN/README.md

-# Fetal ECG Extraction on Time-Frequency Domain using AutoEncoder
+# Fetal ECG Extraction on Time-Frequency Domain using Conditional GAN

-This repository contains code and data for implementing a method to extract fetal electrocardiogram (ECG) signals from a maternal ECG signal on the time-frequency domain using AutoEncoders.
+This repository contains code and data for implementing a method to extract fetal electrocardiogram (ECG) signals from a maternal ECG signal on the time-frequency domain using Conditional GANs.

 ## 1. Background